Resources

 Owner

-Boston South Care Team
+Lakeshore House Care Team

 Before activation, the draft goes to a designated reviewer.
 The reviewer confirms scope, corrects language, and decides what becomes official.
 AI drafts, humans approve, and operators retain accountability.